Your financial safety and security is our top priority.

-Q: Are there adjustments that can made to my PC to make it work better?
+Q: Are there adjustments that can be made to my PC to make it work better?

 If a user continues to get stepped up over and over, we have found that sometimes users’ browsers don’t encrypt the Device ID correctly and therefore cannot be recognized as a previously used Device.

-Here are some hints we have found helpful in resolving client-side issues that prevent device from properly registering and resulting in users being stepped on every login:
+Here are some hints we have found helpful in resolving client-side issues that prevent devices from properly registering and resulting in users being stepped on every login:

-• Clear cookies but do not check “preserve favorite sites” in Internet Explorer.
-(NOTE: this should be done once to give user a clean slate for registration to adhere, it should not be done frequently as this can cause step up to take place.
+- Clear cookies but do not check “preserve favorite sites” in Internet Explorer.
+(NOTE: this should be done once to give the user a clean slate for registration to adhere to, it should not be done frequently as this can cause step up to take place.
 See item # 6)

-• Ask the user delete any Flash cookies for the bank and online banking website (this can be done at http://www.macromedia.com/support/documentation/en/flashplayer/help/settings_manager07.html and scroll through the list to find the bank website, highlight and click delete website)
+- Ask the user to delete any Flash cookies for the bank and online banking website (this can be done at http://www.macromedia.com/support/documentation/en/flashplayer/help/settings_manager07.html and scroll through the list to find the bank website, highlight and click delete website)

-• Confirm that user is using a supported browser.
+- Confirm that the user is using a supported browser.
 If they are, attempt with a different supported browser.
 The list of compatible browsers is available on FIS Client Portal under Documentation / Online Banking

-• Confirm that user is not accessing OLB with network/router/ VPN device – if they are, they need to try without that device in place.
+- Confirm that the user is not accessing OLB with network/router/ VPN device – if they are, they need to try without that device in place.
 These types of devices will cause step up to take place if users cannot avoid using them they will be stepped-up.

-• Make sure that that following settings are set on their device:
+- Make sure that the following settings are set on their device:

-Additionally some browser software/plug-ins stops items from loading and can limit our ability to recognize their system.
+Additionally, some browser software/plug-ins stop items from loading and can limit our ability to recognize their system.